BonfaceKilz/BonfaceKilz/content/post/2018-08-09-ihaskell-jupyterlab.md

 +++
-title = "Using Haskell in JupyterLab" description = "using haskell in jupyterlab" tags = ["programming", "functional programming"] categories = ["software"] date= "2018-08-09"
+title = "Using Haskell in JupyterLab" description = "Using Haskell in Jupyterlab" tags = ["programming", "functional programming"] categories = ["software"] date= "2018-08-09"